Future Tenses ESL Games, Activities and Worksheets

 What does the future hold?

-ESL Future Forms Activity - Grammar and Speaking: Forming, Asking and Answering Questions, Controlled and Freer Practice - Pre-intermediate (A2) - 30 minutes
+ESL Future Tenses Activity - Grammar and Speaking: Forming, Asking and Answering Questions, Controlled and Freer Practice - Pre-intermediate (A2) - 30 minutes

-This future tenses Find Someone Who activity is perfect for reviewing future forms and their functions.
+This future tenses speaking activity is perfect for reviewing future forms and their functions.
 The activity covers will for predictions, be going to for future plans and intentions, the present continuous for definite arrangements as well as the future perfect, future continuous and would like.
 In the activity, students practice asking and answering questions using a variety of future forms.
-To start, students change sentences on their worksheets into questions.
-Students then move around the classroom asking and answering their questions and completing their worksheets.
-When a student finds someone who answers positively to one of their questions, they write down that person's name and ask follow-up questions from the worksheet.
-When everyone has finished, elicit which future form was used in each question and why.
-After that, students give feedback to the rest of the class on what they found out about their classmates.
+To start, students change the items on the worksheet into questions.
+Students then go around the class asking the questions to each other, e.g. 'Will you be having dinner at 6 p.m. this evening?'
+When a classmate replies 'yes' to a question, the student writes down their name and asks the follow-up questions from the worksheet, noting down the answers.
+Afterwards, elicit which future form was used in each question and why.
+Finally, students give feedback to the class on what they found out about their classmates.

 What does the future hold?
 Preview